anabaei/exchange_engine/README.md

 </details>

 ## Errors & Logs
-* To handle error I use logger file, we can log level and log format the errors and save into log file
+* To manage errors, I use a logger file that enables us to specify the log level and log format and saved into a log file.

 ## Areas to improve
 * Orders with types like limit, stop-loss, and take-profit, could have specific logic